TrikayCoder/KayThread/README.md

  ```

 ## How to use
-TrikayDev.KayThread: is a Java class that allows you to create and control threads easily.
+### KayThread is a Java class that allows you to create and control threads easily.
 It provides the following methods:

 kayRun():
 This method should contain the logic that you want to run in the background.
 It will be called automatically when you start a new thread using the start() method.